ChrisBenua/JSONDecoderEncoderBenchmarks/README.md

 ### Apple Benchmark Flaws

-- It decodes/encode same models for 1 bln times without relaunching app
+- It decodes/encode the same models for 1 bln times without relaunching app
   - This way all `swift_conformsToProtocol` overhead is disguised, because `swift_conformsToProtocol` is slow only on first iteration.
   - Small binary size and small `__swift5_proto` section